nodesphere/nodesphere/README.md

 ### Nodesphere

-A nodesphere is a collection of nodes, each of which may have any number of attributes.
+A nodesphere is a list of nodes, optionally also including a metadata node, which may summarize the other nodes, as in the example below:

-For example:

     [
         [